inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 Conceptual integrity in turn dictates at e sign must proceed from one mind, or from a very ll number of ing resonant minds.
 		-- Frerick Bs Jr., "The Myical Man Mon"
-The night passes quickly when you're asleep
+The night passes quickly when 're asleep
 But I'm out shufflin' for someing to
 ...
 Breakfast at e Egg House,